SRB measures and Young towers for surface diffeomorphisms: Hyperbolic Theory

 \part{Hyperbolic Theory}

 In this part of the paper we develop all the general hyperbolic theory needed for the proofs of our main results, and prove Theorems~\ref{thm:pseudo-orbit} and \ref{thm:inf-po}.
-For simplicity we state and prove everything in the two-dimensional setting, as required by our applications of these results, but we expect all the arguments to generalize to arbitrary dimensions.
+For simplicity we state and prove everything in the two-dimensional setting, as required by our applications of these results.
+The results in this part, as well as Theorems \ref{thm:pseudo-orbit} and \ref{thm:inf-po}, do not contain any inherently two-dimensional ideas, and we expect that they hold as stated in higher dimensions as well; we have not written down detailed proofs, but there do not appear to be any conceptual obstructions.
+This should be contrasted with Theorems \ref{thm:existsSRB}--\ref{thm:genkatok2} and their proofs in Part \ref{part:Y}, where a crucial role is played by the notion of ``nice domain'', which has no obvious higher-dimensional analogue.

 The contents of this part are completely self-contained, with no reference to existing results in the literature, and follow directly from the definition of \( (\chi, \epsilon) \)-hyperbolic set.

-In \S{\ref{sec:charts} we give some basic estimates related to Lyapunov charts.
+In \S\ref{sec:charts} we give some basic estimates related to Lyapunov charts.
 In \S\ref{sec:lyap} we state and prove Theorem~\ref{thm:existsbranch}, on the hyperbolicity of \( f \) in Lyapunov charts, which is a fundamental result in the theory of hyperbolic sets and the key motivation behind the introduction of Lyapunov charts.
 In \S \ref{sec:overlapping} we state and prove Theorem \ref{thm:overlapping} which gives some conditions guaranteeing that Lyapunov charts of nearby points are ``overlapping'' in a suitable sense.
 Some qualitative versions of this result are known but we give a quantitative version which is not available in the existing literature and which is crucial for our arguments; this is the most involved technical step in the paper.
 In \S \ref{sec:prove-po} we combine these two results to prove Theorem~\ref{thm:pseudo-orbit}, and in \S \ref{sec:inf-po} we deduce Theorem \ref{thm:inf-po}.

 Throughout the proofs, we will write $Q_j$ for various constants that depend only on $f, \chi,\lambda,\eps$ and are independent of $x,y,\ell,n,k$, etc.